Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 * Accelerate Loyalty Program Enrollment as a Primary Revenue Growth Strategy: Make loyalty enrollment a primary marketing KPI alongside customer acquisition — with a specific target for converting existing non-loyalty customers into active program members.
 * build in-app enrollment prompts, push notification sequences, and cart reminder automations that capture the behavioral advantage already demonstrated by mobile-enrolled members

-<h1 align="center">Further Analysis</h1>
+<h2 align="center">Further Analysis</h2>

-* Conduct an immediate Q4 2022 investigation to isolate the primary cause of the collapse whether competitor entry, traffic decline, conversion rate failure, or inventory constraints
+* Conduct an immediate Q4 2022 investigation to isolate the primary cause of the collapse whether competitor entry, traffic decline, conversion rate failure, or inventory constraints and create action plans due by the next company town hall

 </body>